Youth development working with young athletes

-Yet rather than teach, correct, understand and discuss the science of efficient movement with young athletes, many ‘qualified’ experts opt instead to merely count repetitions.
+Yet rather than teach, correct, understand and discuss the science of efficient movement with young athletes, many ‘qualified’ experts opt instead to count repetitions merely.

 Because showing an increase in the number of reps an athlete can perform is a tangible

-sign of improvement which can then be translated into marketing to both the parents of the athletes (sign your 14-year-old up for another 6 weeks of training) as well as to the market at large.
+sign of improvement, which can then translate into marketing to both the parents of the athletes (sign your 14-year-old up for another 6 weeks of training) and the market at large.

-‘Before’ and ‘after’ scenarios are eaten up by our society and if the training facility can show folks that ‘junior’ will be able to run at 13 miles an hour on the treadmill rather than just 10, then they are going to get customers.
+‘Before’ and ‘after’ our society eats up scenarios, and if the training facility can show folks that ‘junior’ will be able to run at 13 miles an hour on the treadmill rather than just 10, then they are going to get customers.